Dengyu-Wu/snncutoff/README.md

 ## Framework

-SNNCutoff provides a model-conversion-based training flow.
-ANN architecture with ReLU can be directly converted into SNN model or with additional ANN constraints before training.
-Same process will happen to evlaution stage and cutoff features is added to evaluate SNN dynamic performance.
+SNNCutoff provides a training workflow leveraging PyTorch for model conversion.
+It enables the seamless transformation of Artificial Neural Network (ANN) architectures with ReLU activation into intermediate models.
+These models can be tailored with specific constraints optimising ANN training for SNN, as well as equipped with spiking layers for direct SNN training optimisation.

 <p align="center">
 <img src="./doc/pic/framework.png" width="800">